umm-maybe/HotShotBot/README.md

 ](https://github.com/kingoflolz/mesh-transformer-jax/blob/master/howto_finetune.md)

 ## Requirements
 To make the use of really large language models possible for plebian bot operators using lowly home servers and affordable computing cloud instances, we take advantage of the [Huggingface Accelerated CPU Inference API](https://huggingface.co/inference-api).
 Anyone can [sign up](https://huggingface.co/join) and get access to 30,000 free input characters a month, which may not be much, but it's something.
-Paid plans currently start at 1M characters a month for a price which is comparable to that of most VPS hosting providers charge for instances with 4GB RAM.
+Paid plans currently start at 1M characters a month for a price which is comparable to that which most VPS hosting providers charge for instances with 4GB RAM as typically needed to run local inference on GPT-2 models.

-Neither the actual Huggingface Transformers library, nor Torch are actually required to be installed, and you don't have to have access to a machine capable of running inference on the large language models being used.
+This repo does not depend on the actual Huggingface Transformers library, nor Torch.
 A design decision was also made not to use any form of local database to duplicate data that Reddit already stores for us and makes available free of charge via PRAW.
 Thus there are minimal disk read/writes, and minimal storage requirements (though maybe more network I/O than you might otherwise expect).
+This code has been successfully tested on a Raspberry Pi 4, for example.

 ## Notes
 A [Dialog Ranking Pretrained Transformer](https://huggingface.co/microsoft/DialogRPT-width) is used to decide whether to reply to comments.

-The [Perspective API](https://perspectiveapi.com/) is used to prevent hateful, threatening, or lewd speech from being posted by the bot on Reddit.
+The [Perspective API](https://perspectiveapi.com/) is used to prevent hateful, threatening, or lewd speech from being posted on Reddit by the bot.
 It requires a Google account to set up.

 Microsoft Azure is used for image recognition.
 Image generation is also supported; DeepAI is used for upscaling.